NCAR/hpctv/README.md

 ## HPC Data

 A CircleCI job runs nightly to fetch updated Cheyenne accounting data from SAM.
 Updated data is synced to the staging and production S3 buckets.
+Uses AWS credentials from the hpctv-codebuild IAM user.